Affiliate Disclosure: As an Amazon Associate we earn from qualifying purchases. Some links may earn us a commission at no cost to you.

 Aluminum, gasket mount

 The Q1 Pro is the 75% version of the Q3 Pro platform, trading the dedicated function row of a TKL for a more compact footprint.
 At 75%, you keep the arrow keys and navigation cluster (Home, End, Page Up, Page Down) while removing more horizontal width than a TKL achieves.
 For desks where mouse travel distance matters, the smaller board width is worth considering.
+If the smaller footprint is the actual goal, our 60% and 75% compact keyboard picks go further down that path.

 The core advantage is the same as the Q3 Pro: gasket-mount aluminum construction with hot-swap, giving you quiet-and-thocky typing feedback and complete switch choice flexibility.
 At a similar price tier, the decision between Q1 Pro and Q3 Pro SE comes down entirely to layout preference.
 If you know you prefer 75% and want the gasket-mount sound character, this is the direct pick.